Prae-Flott/tutorial/ubuntu24_04_tutorial.md

 ## RPLidar-Setup

-After connecting the RPLidar with the Pi on a USB-A through a adapter board, the light on the board should keep green, represent the connection is succeed.
+After connecting the RPLidar with the Pi on a USB-A through an adapter board, the light on the board should keep green, representing the connection is succeed.
+We can type the `usb-devices`, and see if the Lidar is recognized.

 On Pi5 we need to install the ros packages for RPLidar by `sudo apt install ros-jazzy-rplidar-ros`, details of this packages can be found in the [official repository](https://github.com/Slamtec/rplidar_ros)
 As they may also develop the packages for the new ROS2, could be found [here](https://github.com/Slamtec/sllidar_ros2).

-After installing the packages, we can
+As rplidar_ros running requires the read and write permissions of the serial device.
+You can manually modify it with the following command:

+`sudo chmod 777 /dev/ttyUSB0`

+But a better way is to create a udev rule: